-If you are interested in modifying the Instances of TerraScan/TerraSlave that are launched when Dispatching/Distributing from GeoCue, you may consider customizing Machine Resources.
-(Note that these are advanced GeoCue settings and require Administrator level privilege).
+To modify the number of subtasks that are launched when Dispatching/Distributing from GeoCue, consider customizing Machine Resources.
+(Note that these are advanced GeoCue settings and require GeoCue Administrator level privileges).

-The factors that need to be accounted for when fine-tuning your processing are:
+The factors that need to be considered when fine-tuning your Command Dispatch System are:

 1. Available Machine Resources

 - Memory (Standard Memory Units/SMU)

 - I/O Bandwidth (Standard I/O Units/SIU)

 These settings can be found and edited per Machine in the Dispatch Manager (Select from machine tab and choose Modify) by a user that is a GeoCue Administrator.

 If you wanted to edit the Predicted Usage for a specific Checklist Command, open Geocue Environment Builder, Filter by Environment, select the Commands tab, and use the list to choose the command to modify (select the checklist step you want to modify).
 Predicted usage will look for machines that can run the command at it’s predicted usage when assigning tasks and/or subtasks.

 For every dispatched/distributed subtask, you must have a DSL (Dispatched Subtask License).
 Licenses can limit how much you can run regardless of how much the workstations themselves can handle.
 Lets say you have a Predicted Usage of 1, two workstations that can launch 5 and 7 respectively, and 10 DSL.
 The limiting factor in this case would be the subtask licenses.
 Section 1.2 of the Command Dispatch System Administrator’s Guide